Manu’s Menu

 Instructions

-1. Combine the goat's milk, cream and salt in a large pot and stir over medium heat as you bring the temperature up to 85°C – 185°F. This will take about 15-20 minutes.
+1. Combine the goat’s milk, cream, and salt in a large pot.
+Stir over medium heat and bring the mixture to 85°C – 185°F, which will take about 15 to 20 minutes.

 2. Add the vinegar all at once and stir for 15 seconds, then stop.

-3. Keep heating the mixture for two more minutes before removing it from the heat.
+3. Continue heating the mixture for two more minutes, then remove it from the heat.

 4. Let it rest undisturbed for 15 to 20 minutes.

-5. Then remove the floating curds with a slotted spoon and place them to drain in a ricotta mold (or in a colander lined with a cheesecloth).
+5. Lift the floating curds with a slotted spoon and transfer them into a ricotta mould (or into a colander lined with a cheesecloth).

-6. Place the mold/colander over a bowl in the fridge (make sure the mold does not touch the bottom of the bowl) and let it drain for a couple of hours.
+6. Place the mould or colander over a bowl in the fridge, making sure it does not touch the bottom of the bowl, and let it drain for a couple of hours.

 Share